egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 📝 Preregistration Item
 </summary>

+> **Model Analysis**
+>
+> - [ ] Explain how you will analyse model to answer your analytical
+>   objectives.
+For example:
+>   - describe any trade-off or robustness analyses you will undertake
+>     to help evaluate and choose between different alternatives in
+>     consultation with experts or decision-makers.
+>
+>   - Describe how you will summarise and visualise regression models to
+>     improve model understanding.
+>
+> **Scenario Analysis**
+>
 > - [ ] Specify any input conditions and relevant parameter values for
 >   initial environmental conditions and decision-variables under each
 >   scenario specified in [section 1.1](#11-model-context-and-purpose).